History of Grand Central Terminal: Ongoing construction and completion

 The New York Central Railroad tested third-rail-powered electric trains in 1904, using a fleet of new MU Sprague-GE cars from the General Electric Company, and found that their speeds were adequate for service into Grand Central.
 Over the next few years, the New York Central and New Haven Railroads electrified their tracks, allowing trains to enter Grand Central Terminal upon its completion.
-The first electric train departed for the soon-to-be-demolished Grand Central Station, from the Harlem Division's Highbridge station in the Bronx, on September 30, 1906.
+The first electric train departed for the soon-to-be-demolished Grand Central Station, to the Harlem Division's High Bridge station in the Bronx, on September 30, 1906.
 Electrification was eventually extended to Croton–Harmon station, the Hudson Line's northern terminus.
 By late 1906, Harlem Division trains were also electrified, and its operations moved to the basement of Grand Central Palace; Harlem Line electrification would ultimately stretch as far north as Southeast station.
 New Haven Division electric trains started running to Grand Central in October 1907.
 Though the segments of the lines into Grand Central were electrified by 1907, full electrification on the remaining parts of these lines was not completed until 1913.
 Subsequently, as Grand Central Terminal was being completed, all three commuter rail lines moved their operations to Grand Central Palace.

 Work on the yard progressed slowly, due to the small size of each individual bite, as well as the difficulty of designing two levels with separate track layouts, and the need for ultra-strong columns to support the upper level.
 The upper level was covered over in 1910.
 The second and third bites were harder to construct than the first bite, as these were located over the most active sections of track on the west and center sides of Grand Central.
 North of the station site, Park Avenue and surrounding streets were raised onto bridges above the tracks.